verge-io/docs/docs/product-guide/vm-recipes.md

 # VM Recipes

 VM recipes provide a powerful way to quickly deploy instance-specific virtual machines from a standard configuration.
-This page will walk you through the process of using VM recipes effectively.
+This page will walk you through the process of creating and using VM Recipe.

 ## What are VM Recipes?
 VM recipes are customizable templates for launching new virtual machine instances.
 They can include initial hardware specifications, resource pool assignments, and custom configuration options via an answer file.
 For example, a recipe can be configured to prompt for a database username and password, or select a specific set of packages to install.
 Users can determine options right from the user interface when creating the new VM instance.
-Recipes can also be leveraged via the VergeOS API to create rich user experience and further streamline process by integrating with existing systems, e.g. service portals.
+Recipes can also be leveraged along with the VergeOS API to create rich user experience and further streamline processes by integrating with existing systems, e.g. service portals.

-Both **Cloud-Init**(Linux) and **Cloudbase-Init**(Windows) can be utilized with Recipes to customize VMs during first boot.
+VergeOS supports both **Cloud-Init**(Linux) and **Cloudbase-Init**(Windows) to customize VMs during first boot.

 Benefits of Using VM Recipes